 If the program does not have a currently active award MCHF, it is considered a new application.

 MCHF funds a wide variety of programs that support the healthcare and health related needs of individuals, families, and communities throughout New York State.
-We currently focus our grantmaking around 8 priority populations.
-See more specific guidance about funding for our priority populations here.
+We currently focus our grantmaking within five programs to support 8 priority populations.
+See more specific guidance about our programs and priority populations here..

 MCHF primarily funds direct service programs/projects.
 In certain circumstances, the foundation may consider capital, capacity building, and other types of requests.
 Click here to see more details about eligibility.